Symphony

 How did Omnea help?

-• SAP Concur integration: vendor setup became a practical control point.
-If a supplier isn’t correctly set up, invoices can’t be processed through the finance flow — forcing exceptions back into a managed process rather than letting them slip through.
+• SAP Concur: vendor setup became a practical control point — if a supplier isn't correctly set up, invoices can't be processed, forcing exceptions back into a managed process

-• Jira integration for InfoSec: security reviews still happen in the team’s existing ticketing workflow, but Omnea captures the procurement context and links tickets back to the supplier and request.
+• Jira (InfoSec): security reviews still happen in the team's existing ticketing workflow, but Omnea captures the procurement context and links tickets back to the supplier and request

-• DocuSign integration: eliminates the “handoff chain” where procurement and other teams manually sent contracts out for signature and then re-uploaded executed versions.
+• DocuSign: eliminates the manual handoff chain where procurement sent contracts for signature and re-uploaded executed versions

-• Netsuite integration: creates supplier records as part of workflows, eliminating manual data transfer.
+• NetSuite: creates supplier records as part of workflows, eliminating manual data transfer

 Outcome